ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 ## Acknowledgement

-This project was developed as part of a structured Business Intelligence portfolio initiative, focusing on transforming labor market data into actionable decision intelligence using Power BI.
+This project was developed as part of a Structured Business Intelligence Portfolio Initiative, focusing on transforming Labor Market Data into Actionable Decision Intelligence using Power BI.

 ---